Raise Up Justice

 The National Emergency

 The Department of Justice Civil Rights Division and all other federal civil rights divisions have been decommissioned, gutted or politically repurposed.
 All funding that was designated for programs addressing disparate adverse impacts caused by systemic racism have been cut.
 Homeland Security Task Forces have been stood up in all states, including Vermont (DEA, FBI, ATF, US Marshals and ICE).
-An unchallenged executive order has directed military equipment into law enforcement agencies and provided law enforcement legal protection and “indemnification” placing Black, other people of color and other marginalized communities at extreme risk while shielding law enforcement from accountability.
+An unchallenged executive order has directed military equipment into law enforcement agencies and is providing law enforcement legal protection and “indemnification” placing Black, other people of color and other marginalized communities at extreme risk while shielding law enforcement from accountability.

 The social and economic outcome is that these exclusionary policies have ended up hurting all of us because our democracy has become so seriously eroded that we technically no longer live in a true democratic society.
 This is directly impacting us, our friends, loved ones and those who struggle most – It’s hurting all of us.
 This is an assault on Democracy.
 This is an all hands on deck moment.